What is in-home streaming?

 As a general rule, try Moonlight's suggested rate and increase it a little if you find the image quality isn't up to par.

 The greater the bitrate, the greater the bandwidth and processing power required to encode and decode the stream.
-If your devices or network struggle to keep up, reduce the bitrate, resolution, and/or refresh rate.
+If your devices or network struggle to keep up, reduce the bitrate, resolution, and/or frame rate.

 V-sync